Exclusive: ECB ready to buy more Italian bonds if referendum rocks market - sources

 Speaking in public, ECB officials remain sanguine.

-Draghi emphasized on Monday that Italy's debt was sustainable, albeit with no room for complacency given its huge sovereign debt pile.
+Draghi emphasised on Monday that Italy's debt was sustainable, albeit with no room for complacency given its huge sovereign debt pile.

 Vice President Vitor Constancio opened the door to an ECB intervention last week but also stressed that still-low Italian bond yields did not point to investor fears that the country may crash out of the euro zone.